 INSERT INTO TASKER.TASK_MAPPING (JSON_MAPPING)

-SELECT TO_VARIANT(PARSE_JSON('{PASTE MAPPING JSON HERE}');
+SELECT TO_VARIANT(PARSE_JSON('{PASTE MAPPING JSON HERE}'));

-3. load_sched - This is the load schedule.
+4. load_sched - This is the load schedule.
 It is a required parameter and must be in the format that Snowflake specifies.
-I set my schedule to '60 MINUTES'.
+I set my schedule to '60 MINUTE'.
 See task schedules in Snowflake docs for more details: https://docs.snowflake.com/en/sql-reference/sql/create-task.html

-CALL TASKER.CREATE_VS_FMC('TASKER', 'INIT_TPCH', '60 MINUTE');
+CALL TASKER.CREATE_VS_FMC('VAULTSPEED', 'TASKER', 'INIT_SALES', '60 MINUTE');

 A Snowflake DAG for My Data Vault!